Bhagyasri00/Employee_turnover_analysis/README.md

 **Limited Growth Opportunities**: Few employees have been promoted recently, suggesting there aren't many chances to grow within the company.
 When employees feel stuck, they might leave to find better opportunities elsewhere.

+# Models Used

+For predicting employee turnover, we employed two machine learning models:

+1. **Logistic Regression**: A traditional classification algorithm widely used for binary classification tasks.
+Logistic Regression models the probability of a binary outcome based on one or more predictor variables.

+2. **Random Forest**: A powerful ensemble learning method that operates by constructing multiple decision trees during training and outputs the mode of the classes for classification tasks.

+These models were trained on our employee turnover dataset to identify patterns and predict potential turnover risks.

+## Feature Importance Analysis

+The feature importance analysis was performed using the Random Forest model.
+Random Forest is well-suited for feature importance assessment as it provides a straightforward way to rank the importance of features based on their contribution to the model's predictive performance.

+By analyzing feature importance, we gained insights into which factors have the most significant impact on predicting employee turnover.
+This information is invaluable for understanding the drivers of turnover within the company and informing targeted retention strategies.

+# Model Performance

+The Random Forest model exhibited high accuracy, achieving a score of 98% during testing.
+This demonstrates the effectiveness of the model in accurately predicting employee turnover and provides valuable insights for retention strategies within the company.